 Is Cancun Safe?

-Mexico as a whole has struggled with a troubled history of high crime rates and corruption.
-But that reputation is a little outdated for the Caribbean coast, which is now much more stable and mostly peaceful.
+Mexico as a whole has struggled with a troubled history of high crime rates, cartel-related violence, and corruption.
+But that reputation is a little outdated for the tourist zones on the Caribbean coast, which are now much more stable and mostly peaceful.

-One of Cancun’s main draws is its nightlife, so it’s likely that you’ll want to head out and explore after dark.
+One of Cancun’s main draws is its nightlife, so it’s likely that you’ll want to head out to the many local bars after dark.
 It’s perfectly safe to do so, but visitors should be extra cautious once the sun goes down.
-Avoid walking in deserted streets in Downtown Cancun or along secluded areas of the beach.
+Stick to well-lit roads and avoid walking in deserted streets in Downtown Cancun or along secluded areas of the beach.
 Licensed taxis and Uber are both extremely affordable, so book a ride if in doubt whether it’s safe to walk.

 The state of Quintana Roo is one of the most popular places in the world for American college students to head for Spring Break, and the nightlife and beach parties are legendary.
-If you’re planning on being one of the almost 50,000 students who fly down each year, there are a couple of travel safety tips to bear in mind while you’re partying:
+It’s a safe destination for Spring Break, but if you’re planning on being one of the almost 50,000 students who fly down each year, there are a couple of travel safety tips to bear in mind while you’re partying:

-Yes, it’s very safe to take buses throughout the Yucatan Peninsula.
-Whether you’re heading from/to the airport, in the direction of Chichen Itza, or down the coast to Tulum, ADO buses are the best option.
-These buses can be booked online and are completely safe and reliable.
+Yes, the Yucatan Peninsula is a safe destination to use public transport.
+Whether you’re heading to or from the airport, in the direction of Chichen Itza, or down the coast to visit Tulum’s many cenotes, ADO buses are the best option.
+These buses can be booked online, are used by many travelers, and are completely safe and reliable.

 Safe Areas to Stay in Cancun

-Most areas of Cancun are safe if you take the proper precautions, but these two are where visitors typically feel most safe:
+Most areas of Cancun are safe if you take the proper precautions, so there aren’t necessarily any dangerous areas to avoid.
+However, these two are where visitors typically feel most safe:

 The Hotel Zone

 La Zona Hotelera is where the city’s most luxurious all-inclusive resorts are located and is where many first-time visitors choose to stay.
-The resorts themselves are all very safe, the white sand beach that runs the length of the zone is well-policed, and there are plenty of licensed taxis available to take you from A to B.
+The luxurious resorts in this area are all very safe.
+The white sand beach that runs the length of the zone is monitored by local police, who’ll be watching in case you receive any unwanted attention, and there are plenty of licensed taxis available to take you from A to B. Most large resorts also offer some form of medical care in case you become unwell during your trip, giving travelers added peace of mind.

 Downtown Cancun

 Staying in Downtown Cancun is closer to the airport, which makes it more convenient for shorter trips.
-It’s also cheaper and offers a more authentic Cancun experience.
-This bustling part of the city feels very safe, and it’s perfectly fine to walk around at night.
+It’s also cheaper and offers a more authentic Cancun experience, which attracts many tourists.
+This bustling part of the city feels very safe, and it’s perfectly fine to explore at night.
 If your hotel is in a quiet part of Downtown, take Ubers at night rather than walking around.

 Safe Hotels and Resorts in Cancun

 The best prep you can do to ensure you stay safe in Cancun is to book a reputable hotel with great reviews.
-Check that the hotel has security and, ideally, a 24-hour front desk, and choose rooms that have lockable safes where you can stash your valuables.
+To alleviate safety concerns, check that the hotel has security and, ideally, a 24-hour front desk, and choose rooms that have lockable safes where you can stash your valuables.
 Here are some of our favorite safe spots in Cancun:

 - Budget option: The Yellow Capsule Experience: Capsule hotels are a safer alternative to traditional hostels because you have your own private, lockable pod to sleep in.